 There is something inherently beautiful about the horror genre.
-Considered by many as the black sheep of the literary world, readers have often shunned it as a lower form of the written art.
+Considered by many as the black sheep of the literary world, readers have often shunned it as a lower form of written art.

 Something about it just doesn’t click.
 Maybe it’s the way the genre tackles taboo subjects no other genre touches, or maybe it’s the sublime terror readers feel when in the presence of a wonderfully crafted scare.
 It’s out of control, and fans of horror like it that way.